-Narmada district is an administrative district in the state of Gujarat.
-The district is known for the beautiful Narmada river which is India’s one of the only two rivers that flow from east to west.
-The Narmada district is also home to the highest statue in the world which is known as the ‘Statue of Unity’ and is a statue of Sardar Vallabhbhai Patel.
-The city of Rajpipla is the district headquarters of the Narmada District and is the nearest city to the Statue of Unity.
+Narmada district is an administrative district in the state of Gujarat and is known for the beautiful Narmada river which is India’s one of the only two rivers that flow from east to west.
+The district is also home to the largest statue in the world - Statue of Unity.

+Statue of Unity.
 The newly developed tourist destination in the state of Gujarat is the statue of Sardar Vallabhbhai Patel.
-The statue has been named ‘Statue of Unity’ and is the tallest and the grandest statue made in the memory of the Iron Man of India, Sardar Vallabhbhai Patel.
+The statue has been named Statue of Unity and is the tallest and the grandest statue made in the memory of the Iron Man of India, Sardar Vallabhbhai Patel.
 The statue is 182 meters in height.

+Sardar Sarovar Dam.
 It is one of the prominent and biggest dams in the state of Gujarat.
 It supplies water and electricity to many nearby villages and states.
 Sardar Sarovar Dam was a dream project of Sardar Vallabhbhai Patel and is also a popular tourist destination for people of Gujarat as well as for tourists coming from all around India.

+Nilkanthdham Swaminarayan.
 This temple is located on the banks of river Narmada and is surrounded by breathtaking natural beauty.
 Swaminarayan temple is beautifully constructed on the Poicha lands.
 A light show is conducted in the temple every evening which attracts the tourists and locals alike.

 Gujarat is a coastal settlement but still, its cuisine is primarily vegetarian.
 Gujarati cuisine is considered one of the oldest in India and features many exotic dishes that are popular across India.
 If in Gujarat, one should definitely taste the following dishes: Khandvi (snack), Undhiyu (vegetable curry), Aam Shrikhand (sweet), Dal Dhokli (curry), Patra (snack), and Shrikhand (sweet).

 By Rail.
-Vadodara is the nearest railway station and airport to the district.
-The railway station provides train services from all the major cities of India.
-From the Vadodra station, one has to take a taxi or a bus to cover another 90km to reach the Narmada district.
+Vadodara station is the nearest railway station and provides train services from various major cities of India.
+From the Vadodra station, one has to take a taxi or a bus to cover another (approx) 90km to reach the Narmada district.